 '''

-// Create the Load Balancing round-robin object group

-private ObjectGroup getObjectGroup()

-throws Exception

-2

-root_naming_context = getRootContext();

-resolved obj =

-root_naming_context.resolve(name_components);

-}

-// Get the ObjectGroupFactory,

-// return ObjectGroupFactory

-private ObjectGroupFactory getObjectGroupFactory()

-throws Exception

-// Get the Object Group Factory object

-3

-org.omg.CORBA.Object object =

-getRootContext().OBfactory();

-ObjectGroupFactory object_group_factory =

-ObjectGroupFactoryHelper.narrow(object);

-return object group factory;

-}

-// StockMarketServer constructor

 public StockMarketServer

-(ORB orb, String server_name,
+(ORB orb, String server name,

-int number_of_feeds, int start_feed_number)
+int number of feeds, int start feed number)

 throws Exception

 {

 // Create a round-robin object group

 // for load balancing

-ObjectGroup object_group =
+ObjectGroup object group =

-4

 createRoundRobinObjectGroup(orb,

 SMS GROUP IDENTIFIER, SMS OBJECT GROUP NAME);

 // Creates and registers the StockMarketFeed

 // objects that go into the round-robin load

 // balancing object group.

-5

 registerStockMarketFeeds(orb, object group,

 number of feeds, start feed number);

+. . .

 // Handle client requests

-6

-OrbixWeb.ORB(orb).impl_is_ready(server_name, 0);
+OrbixWeb.ORB(orb).impl is ready(server name, 0);

+. . .

 }

 }

+The functionality of this code is as follows:

+1 The server creates implementation objects of type

+StockMarketFeedImpl.

+2 The function getRootContext() returns a reference to the root

+naming context in the Naming Service.
+The implementation of

+this function is shown in "Getting the Root Naming Context".

+3 The server calls the operation OBfactory() on the root naming

+context.
+This operation is implemented by the Naming Service

+and returns a factory object, of type

+LoadBalancing.ObjectGroupFactory, which the server can use

+to create object groups.

+4 The server calls the function createRoundRobinObjectGroup().
+This

+function uses the object group factory to create a new group

+with the specified identifier.
+It then binds a specified Naming

+Service name to this group.
+The implementation of

+createRoundRobinObjectGroup() is shown in "Creating an Object

+Group" on page 78.

+5 The function registerStockMarketFeeds() adds the

+StockMarketFeedImpl objects to the object group created in step

+4. The implementation of this function is shown in "Adding an

+Object to an Object Group" on page 80.

+6 Finally, the server prepares to receive client requests by calling

+OrbixWeb.ORB(orb).impl is ready.

+Getting the Root Naming Context

+The programs in this chapter use the following simple function to

+get a reference to the root naming context:

+// Java

+// StockmarketServer.java

+// Gets the root context in the Naming Service

+private NamingContext getRootContext()

+throws Exception

 '''

-- The server creates implementation objects of type StockMarketFeedImpl. - The function getRootContext() returns a reference to the root naming context in the Naming Service.
-The implementation of this function is shown in "Getting the Root Naming Context".

-- 3. The server calls the operation OBfactory() on the root naming context.
-This operation is implemented by the Naming Service and returns a factory object, of type LoadBalancing.ObjectGroupFactory, which the server can use to create object groups. - 4.
-The server calls the function createRoundRobinObjectGroup().
-This function uses the object group factory to create a new group with the specified identifier.
-It then binds a specified Naming Service name to this group.
-The implementation of createRoundRobinObjectGroup() is shown in "Creating an Object Group" on page 104. - 5.
-The function registerStockMarketFeeds() adds the StockMarketFeedImpl objects to the object group created in step 4.
-The implementation of this function is shown in "Adding an Object to an Object Group" on page 108. - 6.
-Finally, the server prepares to receive client requests by calling OrbixWeb.ORB(orb).impl_is_ready.

-Getting the Root Naming Context

-The programs in this chapter use the following simple function to get a reference to the root naming context: